Quicklist: Different Types of Screws

 - Cause the wood you’re drilling into to split

-- Cause damage to other material with nicks, cracks, and more
+- Cause damage to other materials with nicks, cracks and more

 - Cause injury to the user